 In order to get safer communication, we can set the user and password to use to add a bit of security.
 For this example, I will set a user “pico” with the password “picopassword”, but change it with your favourite one.
 Issue the following command (change “pico” with your user name):

 sudo mosquitto_passwd -c /etc/mosquitto/credentials pico

 The process will automatically request a password (“picopassword” for my example, but use your one).
-The “/etc/mosquitto/credentials” file will be generated, including you password encrypted.
+The “/etc/mosquitto/credentials” file will be generated, including your password encrypted.

-At this moment, a password has been generated, but it is still not used from our MQTT broker.
+At this moment, a password has been generated, but it is still not used by our MQTT broker.
 You need to set it in your mosquitto configuration.
 Open it to edit:

 sudo nano /etc/mosquitto/mosquitto.conf